lightpack/docs/models.md

 ## Update Data

-You can only update a record that exists in the database table, right?
-So you first need to <b>"find"</b> your model by passing the product **ID**.
-Rest of the steps is completely same as inserting data.
+Use the same `save()` method to update an existing record in the database table.
+You first need to instantiate the model using the primary key of the table.

 ```php
 // Get the product